-Description: There is one CPU cooling fan connector and three system housing cooling fan connectors on the motherboard.
+Description: There are three system housing cooling fan connectors and one CPU cooling fan connector (J40) on the motherboard.
 All the connectors are 3-pin headers.
 The system housing fan connectors support fan tachometer monitoring.
 The processor heat sink fan is not speed controlled.